 Applicants must be teachers, education support professionals, or specialized instructional support personnel, and must be current members of the National Education Association.
 Current NEA Foundation grantees are ineligible for a concurrent funding opportunity.
-A successful proposal will also make an individual ineligible for other NEA Foundation funding opportunities until the grant is successfully completed once staff food services staff school nurses, health aides and other health and student services staff; clerical staff; security staff; skilled trades staff; and technical services staff.
+A successful proposal will also make an individual ineligible for other NEA Foundation funding opportunities until the grant is successfully completed and closed out.

 *Education support professionals (ESPs) are defined as: paraeducators, school bus drivers or other transportation staff, custodial and maintenance staff, food services staff, school nurses, health aides and other health and student services staff, clerical staff, security staff, skilled trades staff, and technical services staff.

 *Specialized instructional support personnel (SISP) include professionals such as school counselors, psychologists, social workers, occupational therapists, library media specialists, speech pathologists and others.

 Grants are available to current members of the National Education Association who are educators in public schools or public institutions of higher education.
 We especially encourage education support professionals* to apply.